Program Policies

 6.5 Course equivalencies for EDSS 300, EDSS 450, EDSS 473 and student teaching will not be accepted.
 EDSS 300, EDSS 450, EDSS 473 and student teaching must be taken at 色中色 to be recommended for a credential by 色中色.

-6.6 Candidates transferring from another institution and wishing to submit more than 9 units of course equivalencies from the same institution must get a letter of good standing from the program that they are transferring from and petition to submit more than 9 units of course equivalencies.
+6.6 Candidates transferring from another institution and wishing to submit more than 9 units of course equivalencies from the same institution must obtain a letter of good standing from the program that they are transferring from and petition to submit more than 9 units of course equivalencies.

 6.7 A maximum of 9 units of course equivalencies from outside institutions may be used for the program.
 If a candidate has more than 9 units approved, they must choose which 9 units to use and complete all other coursework at 色中色 or petition to submit more than 9 units.